Delhemma: Plot

 In its 1909 Cairo edition, the tale comprises 70 sections in seven volumes and 5,084 pages.
-The subject matter of the epic draws from the long history of Arab–Byzantine wars under the Umayyad and early Abbasid caliphs, until the reign of al-Wathiq in the mid-9th century, with elements from later events, focusing on the exploits of two rival Arab tribes, the Banu Kilab, who furnish the main characters, and the Banu Sulaym.
+The subject matter of the epic draws from the long history of Arab–Byzantine wars under the Umayyad and early Abbasid caliphs until the reign of al-Wathiq in the mid-9th century, with elements from later events, focusing on the exploits of two rival Arab tribes, the Banu Kilab, who furnish the main characters, and the Banu Sulaym.

-The tale begins with the story of the rivalry of the two tribes during the early Umayyad period, when the Sulaym held command over both.
-It continues with the assumption of command by the Kilab and the participation of the Kilabite al-Sahsah in the campaigns of the Umayyad prince Maslama ibn Abd al-Malik against the Eastern Romans, including the Second Arab Siege of Constantinople, his adventures in the desert and his death.
-Al-Sahsah's two sons, Zalim and Mazlum, then quarrel over their father's inheritance.
-Mazlum's daughter, Fatima, the eponymous heroine of the epic, is abducted by the Banu Tayy, among whom she becomes a fierce warrior and is named al-Dalhama.
+The tale begins with the rivalry of the two tribes during the early Umayyad period when the Sulaym held command over both.
+It continues with the assumption of command by the Kilab and the participation of the Kilabite al-Sahsa in the campaigns of Prince Maslama ibn Abd al-Malik against the Eastern Romans, including the Siege of Constantinople (717–718), his adventures in the desert and his death.
+Al-Sahsa's two sons, Zalim and Mazlum, then quarrel over their father's inheritance.
+Mazlum's daughter, Fatima, the eponymous heroine of the epic, is abducted by the Tayy, among whom she becomes a fierce warrior and is named al-Dalhama.
 This is possibly the feminine form of the name Dalham ("wolf"), but is more usually interpreted as a corruption of the honorific Dhat al-Himma, "woman of noble purpose", which also appears in the tale along with other variants, the most common of which is Delhemma.

-At the time of the Abbasid Revolution (ca. 750), the Sulaym under Abdallah ibn Marwan regain the leadership of the Arab tribes thanks to their support of the Abbasids.
-Through the intervention of Delhemma, the Kilab acquiesce to this change, and together with the Kilab they participate in the renewed border warfare with the Romans.
+At the time of the Abbasid revolution (ca. 750), the Sulaym under Abdallah ibn Marwan regained the leadership of the Arab tribes thanks to their support of the Abbasids.
+Through the intervention of Delhemma, the Kilab acquiesced to this change, and together with the Kilab, they participated in the renewed border warfare with the Romans.
 The Kilab settle in the city of Malatya, while the Sulaym take over the fortress of Hisn al-Kawkab.
 Delhemma's cousin, al-Harith (the son of Zalim), manages to make her his wife thanks to a drug, and she bears a son, Abd al-Wahhab, who has black skin.
-When he grows up, he takes over the leadership of the Kilab, and his and his mother's subsequent exploits in the wars against Byzantium are the main theme of the epic.
-He is assisted by the cunning al-Battal, a Sulaymi who joins the Kilab, and is opposed by the rest of the Sulaym, including the treacherous qadi Uqba, who has secretly converted to Christianity, and the amir of Malatya, Amr ibn Abdallah (or Ubaydallah), who distrusts the Kilab even though he owes his life to Delhemma.
+When he grows up, he takes over the leadership of the Kilab, and his and his mother's subsequent exploits in the wars against Byzantium are the central themes of the epic.
+He is assisted by the cunning al-Battal, a Sulaymi who joins the Kilab and is opposed by the rest of the Sulaym, including the treacherous qadi Uqba, who has secretly converted to Christianity, and the amir of Malatya, Amr ibn Abdallah (or Ubaydallah), who distrusts the Kilab even though he owes his life to Delhemma.
 At the same time, Delhemma's husband, al-Harith, has gone over to the Byzantines with a band of Arabs and converted to Christianity.
 In turn, the Muslims find allies among the Romans, such as the crypto-Muslim Maris, the Byzantine emperor's chamberlain, or the lord of a border fortress, Yanis (John).